Frequently asked questions about

 The rule was officially adopted in October 2018.
 It was adopted as proposed, except the rule requiring 20 days’ notice before a rescission or cancellation was adjusted for circumstances in which there are fewer than 20 days remaining in the plan’s duration.

-The new regulations, which took effect in January 2019, include the following provisions:
+The current regulations, which took effect in January 2019, include the following provisions:

 - Short-term plans are limited to three months in duration with no renewals allowed.